moclam1905/PexelsSample/docs/coding-standards.md

     -   **Network & API Calls:** Repositories should wrap API calls in `try-catch` blocks to handle `IOExceptions` (network issues) or `HttpExceptions` (API errors from Retrofit).
 Map these to the `ResultWrapper` or specific error types.
 Implement retry logic with backoff for transient errors if Pexels API guidelines suggest it.
     -   **Input Validation:** Perform input validation in ViewModels (e.g., for search query length) before initiating actions.
     -   **Graceful Degradation:** If an API call fails, the app should clearly communicate the error rather than crashing.
 Cached data might be shown if available and appropriate.
+- **DataStore Operations**
+    -   All DataStore read/write operations must be performed asynchronously using Kotlin Coroutines and Flows.
+    -   Handle potential `IOExceptions` when accessing DataStore.
+    -   Define clear `Preferences.Key<T>` for Preferences DataStore or use Proto DataStore with defined schemas for type safety.

 ## Security Best Practices